me-asri/rtptun/README.md

 ```
 __rtptun__ will listen globally on port 16384 for __rtptun__ clients to forward data to and from the VPN server running locally on port 1194.

-You should choose a random string (at least 16 characters) as key for XOR obfuscation.
+You must choose a random string as key for XOR obfuscation.
 You can disable XOR altogether by dropping the `-x` flag.

 __KEEP IN MIND: XOR IS NOT A REPLACEMENT FOR PROPER ENCRYPTION!__